kevinAlbs/c-bootstrap/investigations/cdriver4300/README.md

 python ../t2/scripts/calltree.py --reverse <CrudActor.stacks >CrudActor.html
 ```

 My first attempt was run with a local one node replica set on an ubuntu1804-large host.
 2356 of 2500 samples are in mongoc_socket_recv.
 I interpret that to mean the server is the bottleneck.
+Results are in CrudActor-1.html.